w3c/secure-the-web-forward-workshop/papers/security-docs.md

 ## Author

 Open Web Docs (OWD) is a non-profit collective funded by corporate and individual donations.
-More information is available at [https://openwebdocs.org](https://openwebdocs.org).
+More information is available on the [Open Web Docs](https://openwebdocs.org) web site.

 Florian Scholz is a Technical Writer at Open Web Docs.
 Email: [florian@openwebdocs.org](mailto:florian@openwebdocs.org).